 Employment law encourages employers to use a formal procedure that includes investigation of serious poor performance or poor conduct of an employee after an informal attempt to settle any dispute has been made.
 The procedure should be an impartial way of assessing evidence and arguments presented by the employee and employer.
-Employment tribunals recognise that a hearing should be part of a formal disciplinary process and that the employer or employee can ask for this process.
+Employment tribunals recognise that a disciplinary hearing should be part of a formal disciplinary process and that the employer or employee can ask for this process.

 Code of practice